tvdboom/ATOM/docs_sources/user_guide/data_pipelines.md

 ----------------

-During the exploration phase, you might want to compare how a model performs on a dataset processed using different techniques.
+During the exploration phase, you might want to compare how a model performs on a dataset processed using different transformers.
 For example, on one dataset balanced with an undersampling strategy and the other with an oversampling strategy.
 For this, atom has the branching system.